 The 7-bone steak is named for the cross-section bone that runs through it which is shaped like a "7."
-This cut comes from the shoulder primal and is generally very tough.
+This cut of beef comes from the shoulder primal and is generally very tough.
 It's often a cheaper cut, which is good if you're looking to save some money.
 And, if you cook it the right way, the 7-bone can be pretty tasty.

 Loaded with connective tissues and a bone that is a little awkward, this is a cut that is not fit for hot and fast grilling.
 Traditionally, it's best for braising or slow roasting in a liquid, which will make it tender enough to enjoy.
 Frequently sold as a roast, this is also a good and inexpensive cut for the smoker.

 Smoking the 7-Bone Steak

 The smoker is your best outdoor option for the 7-bone steak.
 Apply a good brisket rub and smoke it at a temperature of 225 F/110 C for around an hour per pound if the cut is over 2 inches thick.
 For thinner steaks, reduce the smoking time to about 30 to 45 minutes per pound.
 Once the meat reaches an internal temperature of 190 F/85 C, remove it from the smoker.

 You can smoke several of these steaks at the same time and it won't affect the cooking time.
 Just be sure to leave space between the steaks so the heat can reach every surface.

 Considering the high concentration of connective tissue, you will find the 7-bone difficult to slice.
 It is, however, perfect for pulled beef; add a good brisket-worthy barbecue sauce and serve it on buns.
 A smoked 7-bone steak or roast will not have the same flavor or texture of beef brisket, but it will provide a good meal at a very reasonable price.

 The 7-Bone as a Pot Roast